A description of the features of Dead Link Checker can be found here.

 Q: Can I import scan results into a spreadsheet such as Excel?

-The reports generated by the Auto-Check tool can be viewed in a tab-delimited CSV format as well as HTML format.
-The CSV file can be saved to your computer and imported into Excel etc. for further analysis.
+The reports generated by the subscription Auto-Check service can also be downloaded as a CSV file which can be saved to your computer and imported into Excel etc. for further analysis.
+A download link is shown at the foot of the online report.